bentonwong/bentonwong.github.io/_posts/2018-03-21-sql_subqueries.markdown

 WHERE release.year > 2000 AND revenue.amount > 1000000;
 ```

 This should return a list of movie_ids that match the above conditions.
-Now in order to return the list of movies that meet this condition, we can use it as a subquery in there WHERE clause along with IN to have the outer query return only those titles with movie_ids that were provided by the subquery:
+Now in order to return the list of movies that meet this condition, we can use it as a subquery in the WHERE clause along with IN to have the outer query return only those titles with movie_ids that were provided by the subquery:

 ```
 SELECT title